 In the same vein, one should recall the Leak 2002 tape deck, the Lecson units or the Nakamichi 600 & 610.

 But all in all, slanty slant didn't fare too well : difficult to mix with other components and more expensive to build.

 Yamaha didn't pursue the slant anyway but nevertheless did manage to insinuate very slanted surfaces in many of its late 1980s amplifiers, tuners and CD players.

-More images of the 800GL (including what seems to be a white version of the TC-800 and a very pensive Bellini here.
+More images of the 800GL (including the Invisbilia white version of the TC-800) and a very pensive Bellini here.